MiraldiLab/maxATAC/README.md

 TF binding predictions can be made genome-wide, for a single chromosome, or, alternatively, the user can provide a `.bed` file of genomic intervals for maxATAC predictions to be made.

-The reference `.2bit`, `chrom.sizes`, and blacklist files should be downloaded and installed.
+The trained maxATAC models, reference `.2bit`, `chrom.sizes`, and maxATAC blacklist files should be downloaded and installed automatically with [Installation](#Installation).

 ### Whole genome prediction